When Can an Attorney Decline a Client?

 Financial and Ethical Complaints after Medical Harm

 This problem is very much the case with public harm issues.
 Often patients harmed during their hospital stay are without legal help.
-For many attorneys, the cost of such a suit is not worth the smaller dividend at the end.
+For many attorneys, such a suit's cost is not worth the smaller dividend at the end.
 An Emory study came to similar conclusions.

-The vast majority of accident victims are often boxed out due to this system.
-They've been wronged-- and usually, attorneys agree with that assessment.
-Still, for all extents and purposes, they get no protection in the legal system.
-This lack of help is disproportionately an issue for older people.
-So this leaves them unable to recover from their injuries and trauma entirely.
-For older patients at higher risk of such situations, attorneys often pass on their cases.
+The vast majority of accident victims get boxed out of this system when they were been wronged-- and usually, attorneys agree with that assessment.
+These people receive no legal protection within the system, disproportionately harming older people.
+These poor victims will remain unable to fully recover from their injuries and trauma and attorneys often pass on their cases.